vilicvane/nodemand/README.md

 Restart Node.js process on required modules change.

-A light-weight alternative to tools like `nodemon`, watches module files found in `require.cache` after start.
+A light-weight alternative to tools like `nodemon` and `node-dev`, watches module files found in `ESMLoader` after start.

 ## Installation